DerekMarcinyshyn/filtron/README.md

 # Filtron

+This is a compiled version of Filtron for using on my Plesk server.

 Reverse HTTP proxy to filter requests by different rules.
 Can be used between production webserver and the application server to prevent abuse of the application backend.